IT-CDT WILL PROVIDE FOUR TRAINING STRANDS:

 Designed to give them the opportunity to apply emerging skills and provide a strong foundation for future research.
 Small groups of 3-4 from a range of will work with one of the industrial partners on a current problem acting as consultants.

-Students will undertake an industrial placement in the third year of their PhD as well as informal (i.e. not assessed) opportunities to be involved in industry based activity (e.g. seminars, visiting lectures, tours, gearbox strip down course, NPL measurement activity, NI Labview training).
+Students can undertake an industrial placement in the third year of their PhD as well as informal (i.e. not assessed) opportunities to be involved in industry based activity (e.g. seminars, visiting lectures, tours etc).
 We also respond to students’ individual training needs and requests.